dnaeon/py-vpoller/README.md

 vPoller can also be described as a vSphere API-Proxy, because it translates user requests to vSphere API requests thus allowing the user to use the API without having the need to know how the vSphere API works internally.

+vPoller has been tested with vSphere 5.x and with very limited testing on vSphere 4.x

 ## Requirements

 * Python 2.7.x